Cycling the Stwlan Dam Climb

 Stwlan Dam

-I’ve wanted to ride up to Stwlan Dam climb ever since seeing it in Cyclist magazine a few years ago.
+I’ve wanted to ride up to Stwlan Dam ever since seeing it in Cyclist magazine a few years ago.
 But always seemed to stay too far away from it to ride up.
 Staying further south in Porthmadog for a change, I had to make the most of the chance to finally tick this climb off the list.

 I’ve written about riding in North Wales before here, but the weather this weekend reduced us to just short blasts around points of interest such as Stwlan Dam.